 Think about this: Do you often feel bad saying no to a loved one?
 Do you say yes to things you don’t want to do?
-Do you worry more on what others need than you do about yourself?
+Do you worry more about what others need than you do about yourself?
 Do you run yourself down trying to show up for people?

-If so, the fear of selfishness may be blocking your expression of self love.
+If so, the fear of selfishness may be blocking your expression of self-love.

 My own life was saturated with the semi-conscious belief that the following actions were selfish: saying no, having boundaries, and honoring my needs and dreams when others might need something different from me.

-I’ve worked with hundreds of clients and it is clear: not knowing the difference between selfishness and self love is a prime cause of exhaustion, anxiety, and unhappiness.
+I’ve worked with hundreds of clients and it is clear.
+Not knowing the difference between selfishness and self-love is a prime cause of exhaustion, anxiety, and unhappiness.